ieee-uiuc/TAG-Embedded/tutorials/week2/memory_tutorial.md

 Lesson: Don't touch the kernel's memory.
 Only touch the memory it lets you keep.

 So how can we fix this?
-What if we want more permenant memory?
+What if we want more permanent memory?

 The answer is the static and dynamic allocation of memory!